rantalaofficial/SimpleRobotSim/README.md

 # SimpleRobotSim
-A simple python app that simulates a two hinge robot with forward and backward kinematics.
+A simple python app that simulates a two hinge robot with forward and inverse kinematics.
 Sim also has a box you can move around with the robot.

 - Robot controls: click the screen to generate trajectory
 - Robot speed: a slider on the top left